 Hebrews 10:11-14 ESV

 We are thoroughly and completely forgiven once we come to Jesus with hearts that recognize they are spiritually bankrupt and have nothing to offer GOD.
 Of course, we still need to go to Him over everyday sin, for forgiveness even though it was already paid for at the cross.
-That is are for our benefit than for GOD’s.
+That is more for our benefit than for GOD’s.
+It is also to restore the relationship as well.
 But once we are in Christ, we have new life and a new heart.
 A New Spirit lives in us as well.
 We are now able to choose to turn toward GOD.
 We are alive to His Spirit where we weren’t before.
 He guides us, convicts us of sin, and leads us.

 Yes, GOD is with us.
 He came long ago in Bethlehem to make clear through His life, that we needed the truth of His message as well as to complete this mission.

 He is with us even in our sin and darkness.
-Not so we can stay there, but He is with us to bring redemption!
+Not so we can stay there, but He is with us to bring us redemption!
 He went so far as to go to Hell for us as He paid for our sin.
+As God, He was able to pay the infinite penalty for sin for an infinite number of people.
+As simply a human, He would only have been able to pay for His own sin.
+As God, He had no sin to be paid for.

 And I will give you a new heart, and a new spirit I will put within you.